 Then the LORD answered Job: "Will the one who contends with the Almighty correct him?
 Let the person who accuses God give him an answer!"
 Then Job answered the LORD: "Indeed, I am completely unworthy– how could I reply to you?
 I put my hand over my mouth to silence myself.
 I have spoken once, but I cannot answer; twice, but I will say no more."
 Then the LORD answered Job from the whirlwind: "Get ready for a difficult task like a man.
 I will question you and you will inform me!
 (Job 40:1-7)

-God continues in Job 40:8-24 and Job 41-34 to question Job about things only the Creator would know.
+God continues in Job 40:8-24 and Job 41-34 to ask Job about things only the Creator would know.
 Then Job in humility answers....

 Then Job answered the LORD: "I know that you can do all things; no purpose of yours can be thwarted; you asked, 'Who is this who darkens counsel without knowledge?'
 But I have declared without understanding things too wonderful for me to know.
 You said, 'Pay attention, and I will speak; I will question you, and you will answer me.'
 I had heard of you by the hearing of the ear, but now my eye has seen you.
 Therefore I despise myself, and I repent in dust and ashes!
 (Job 42:1-6)

 Again, Job is not a book proving that God is fair or that Job is perfect to Satan, but rather a book showing the futility of man to save himself.
 We can have many righteous actions but are still fundamentally flawed inside because of Adam’s rebellion in the Garden of Eden (1).
-Although Job appeared to be a “good person” on the outside it was during the trials that his heart was revealed to be full of pride and rebellion (Jeremiah 17:9.
+Although Job appeared to be a “good person” on the outside, it was during the trials that his heart was revealed to be full of pride and rebellion (Jeremiah 17:9.
 Matthew 23:28).
 God knew this and after the trial Job knew it, too.
 Therefore, the message of the Book of Job is – if Job, who appears to be perfect, does not measure up then no person can measure up!
-(James 2:10) We are all desperately in need of a savior (Romans 7:24).
-Thank you God, that You so loved the World that You sent Your unique Son Jesus to save us!
-(1) (John 3:16-18.
-Job 19:25)
+(James 2:10) We are all desperately in need of a Savior (Romans 7:24).
+Thank you, God, that You so loved the World that You sent Your unique Son Jesus to save us!
+(1) (1 John 4:9,10.
+Job 19:25-27)